 It’s a big mistake!
 Dimensional weight and why you should know about it.

-Some sellers may not know the importance of considering a product’s size.
+Some sellers may not know the importance of considering a product’s size and its dimensional weight.
 A common misconception among novice sellers is that lighter products are cheaper to ship because they weigh less, but this couldn’t be more wrong!

 The delivery of your product can be costly, so make sure you know and take it into consideration.